 Leave of Absence

 If the request for a leave of absence is approved, a maintenance-of-matriculation registration must be completed and will be used to maintain the student’s matriculation status active during the leave.
-In addition, the maintenance-of-matriculation registration permits the student on his or her return to Manhattan College to follow the degree program requirements in effect at the time the leave was granted.
-In special circumstances, a student may apply through his or her Dean’s office for one (and only one) additional semester of leave by completing a maintenance-of-matriculation registration.
+In addition, the maintenance-of-matriculation registration permits the student on their return to Manhattan College, to follow the degree program requirements in effect at the time the leave was granted.
+In special circumstances, a student may apply through their Dean’s office for one (and only one) additional semester of leave by completing a maintenance-of-matriculation registration.
 If a student is not returning after the approved maintenance of matriculation is over, they must inform their Academic Advisor.

 A student whose request is approved will be billed a maintenance-of-matriculation fee.